Mexico's environment ministry denies permit for Audi solar plant | Headlines

 Audi's proposed environmental impact statement for the photovoltaic power plant, sent to officials in late May, was denied because it requires a regional analysis given additional electrical infrastructure that will be needed, the ministry said in a brief statement.
 "From their initial conception, these types of projects require the establishment of a power station, an electric substation and internal transmission lines," it said.

 The ministry added it will evaluate any new environmental impact statement for the solar plant that Audi submits.
-Audi Mexico did not immediately respond to a request for comment.
+Audi is a subsidiary of Volkswagen AG.

+Audi Mexico said the solar panels it hoped to build were intended for self-consumption only and would be used "exclusively to carry out part of the power consumption that enable the global production of the Audi Q5."
+"Audi Mexico is highly respectful of all legal requirements in the country, so it's cross-checking the authorization of the already existing transmission station with the delivery of the additional documentation requested by the competent authorities," the company told Reuters in a statement on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)